Inheritance in Java with Examples

 What is Is-A Relationship in Java?

-Is-A relationship in Java represents inheritance.
-It is implemented in Java through keywords extends (for class inheritance) and implements (for interface implementation).
+IS-A relationship in Java represents inheritance.
+It is implemented in Java using:

-All the classes extend java.lang.object by default.
-This is a very good example of Is-A relationship in Java.
-This means the Object is the root class of all the classes in Java.
-Therefore, by default, every class is the subclass of java.lang.object.
+All the classes in Java extends the class java.lang.object by default.
+This is one of the best example of an IS-A relationship in Java.
+This means Object is the root class of all the classes in Java.

 class A {